ITheP/Arksplorer/Arksplorer/Server Setup/README.md

     - The .json filenames for the types of data generated (realistically you won't touch this unless you change your batch files to export to different filenames)
     - The maps - take away any maps you dont support, add in any extra maps that are missing
         - The BaseUrl points to your web sites folder for each map.
 In our case, for example, http://wiredcat.hopto.org/WiredcatIsland/ for our island map

+Make sure you use your own server URL's instead of the above!

 ## Letting the client know about your server